TannyJungMC/TansHugeTrees/README.md

 - You can use my mods in your modpacks and in videos.
 You can also put credit to mod page and supporting by donate, as appropriate.
 - Suggestions and requests is not open for all my mods, except contents in the custom packs that's half open.
 - Source code is open publicly.
 You can read, study, and edit my codes privately.
-But do not suggest about your edit, and publish your own edit to public.
+But do not suggest about your edit, and publish your own edit.

 # From Creator